MrKamil404/DayZ-Layers-Stitcher/README.md

 4. Subsequent operations (preview reload, merge) use cached .png files for faster performance

 **Multi-threading Benefits:**
-- File conversion uses up to 4 concurrent threads for faster processing
+- File conversion uses configurable number of workers (1-64) for optimal performance based on your system
 - Image loading also utilizes multi-threading for improved performance
 - Progress is shown in real-time during operations
+- You can adjust the number of workers in the "Processing Settings" section

 **Cache Management:**
 - Use the "Clear Cache" button to manually remove all cached files